kragniz/python-pixiv/CONTRIBUTING.rst

    feature to the list in README.rst.
 3. The pull request should work for Python 2.7, 3.4, and 3.5, and for PyPy.
    Check https://travis-ci.org/kragniz/python-pixiv/pull_requests and make sure that the tests pass for all supported Python versions.
+We use `six
+   <https://pythonhosted.org/six/>`_ for compatibility in the parts where the
+   python2 and python3 APIs diverge.
+Use this instead of rolling your own compatibility layer.

 Tips
 ----